 End of March 2017 – six months since plan approved

 I moved forward, having no choice but to believe what I’d been told.
 I found a gardener and a cleaner who came for two hours a week.
 I found an OT.
-The wait for her services was 4 months.
-4 months until she could start working with me to do the assessment.
-Another 1-2 months for her to write up her reports.
-And then 3 months for the NDIS to process her reports, get quotes and release the funding.
-Probably another 9 months until the wheelchair and home modifications could be done.
+The wait for her services was four months.
+Four months until she could start working with me to do the assessment.
+Another one to two months for her to write up her reports.
+And then three months for the NDIS to process her reports, get quotes and release the funding.
+Probably another nine months until the wheelchair and home modifications could be done.

 Too long, but there was no changing it or speeding up the process.
 So, I bought myself my own wheelchair.
 I had to borrow funds to do it.
 I bought it second hand, along with a power assist, on eBay.
 I needed the wheelchair and I couldn’t wait any longer.

-August 2017 – 8 months since plan approved
+August 2017 – eight months since plan approved

 I received the OT reports and quotes for the chair and home mods.
 On submitting them to the NDIS I was told, “There is no funding in your plan for this”.